krisk78/requirements/README.md

 Removes all dependencies

 ### void add(const &lt;T&gt;& dependent, const &lt;T&gt;& requirement)
-Adds a dependency between the given dependent and requirement
+Adds a dependency between the given dependent and requirement<br>
+An assertion occurs if:
+* dependent and requirement are the same object
+* the relation already exists
+* the opposite relation already exists while reflexivity is not active

 ### void remove(const &lt;T&gt;& dependent, const &lt;T&gt;& requirement)
 Removes the given dependency between the given dependent and requirement